 Shiny star stickers – take them out walking at night, teach your children about the stars and get them to complete their own constellation charts with a sticker each time they walk.
 Make sure if they are out after dark you all remember to wear or carry something reflective to help yourselves to be seen.

-Golden Shoe trophy – this idea is for encouraging children to walk to school and can be organised by your school as an inter-class competition.
+Teddy Mascot – this idea is for encouraging children to walk to school and can be organised by your school as an inter-class competition.
 Record who walks.
-The class with the most children who walk to school each week/term are awarded this trophy.
+The class with the most children who walk to school each week/term are awarded the teddy mascot to display in their class as a trophy.
 By recording you will get good data to prove how you are changing habits… don’t forget to shout about it afterwards.

 Walking Bus – start an organised walk to school with other parents to encourage more children to walk.
 Walking every day will really make a difference.